Category Archives: turbogears

 Making a Flickr Killer With TurboGears – Part 1: Introduction To TurboGears

 One month ago, I gave an introductory speech about TurboGears at the Israeli Pythoneers Meeting.
 The discussion consisted of two parts.
-The first part introduced TurboGears, and the second part included live coding of a Flickr clone.
-I hereby give … Continue reading
+The first part introduced TurboGears, and the second part included live aucasinosonline coding of a Flickr clone.
+I hereby … Continue reading

 Pumping Up Your Applications with Xapian Full-Text Search